WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Hari-Sood/aida-weekly-checkins.md

 * Setting up EDoN & writing docs for deploying TRE at Turing!
 * Restructuring DSH catch-ups to be more active with team
 * Feedback on content for RSECon event - need to share with wider community!
+- [AM] It's such a massive milestone you may be a moments away!!
+So excited about seeing the cutting of that ribbon on open-sourced DSH!

 #### What did you struggle with?
 * My body is tired 🙈

 #### What would you like to work on next week?
 * Actually write the docs properly - takes aaaaaaages